 2. Scan Pull Requests Automatically Before You Merge

-Once the work is done, it’s time to open a pull request.
+When you create a branch in GitHub and prepare for review, the next step is understanding how to merge branches in GitHub securely.
+Each branch GitHub push should trigger automated checks.
 But before merging, it is essential to verify that the code does not introduce vulnerabilities.
 A single unsafe commit can expose your application, leak secrets, or break critical infrastructure.

 Merging code into your main branch is a high-impact operation.
 Without proper checks in place, it can lead to serious consequences such as: